AsifaSiraj/DWM-Project/README.md

 ### 7.1 Implementation Steps

 **Extract:**
-- CSV files are pulled via the Mockaroo API (see `E2E_DWH_Pipeline/Pipeline_Support/DataGen.py`)
-- Copies are stored in the repository's `Database/Datasets/` folder
+- Local CSV files are loaded from `Database/Datasets/` folder
+- PostgreSQL OLTP data is fetched using connection parameters
-- OLTP data is read from PostgreSQL database (second primary data source)
+- Optional JSON data is fetched from Mockaroo API (when API key is available)
+- `CombineSources.py` combines all three data sources using union of columns and deduplication

 **Transform:**
 - **Data Cleaning:** Handle missing values using median imputation for numerical fields and default values for categorical fields